Gagansharma27/umoidMarketplace/README.md

 Process to buy NFTs:
 -> Go to collections page.
 -> Open your favourite collection
+-> Click Buy
+-> Approve transaction
+-> Now your purchased NFT will be visible in Collection -> Owned

+Process to sell your NFT:
+-> Go to Collection -> Owned
+-> Click sell on NFT you want to place for sale.
+-> Set the selling price
+-> Click Sell.

 Process to create your own NFT:
 -> Go to create NFT page.